arthurfiorette/axios-cache-interceptor/docs/pages/storages.md

 There's no mystery implementing a custom storage.
 You can create your own storage by using the `buildStorage` function.
 It is also internally used to build the built-in ones.

-This function is needed to add a simple method `get`.
-It is used to retrieve the value of a key and handle cache invalidation.

 Look at this simple [NodeRedis v4](https://github.com/redis/node-redis) example.

 ```js